 1.21, Soft tissue injury or abnormality under ongoing surgical management;

 1.23, Nonhealing fracture of an upper extremity.

-The good news and bad news is that an assistive device does not need to be prescribed but it is needed.
+The good news and bad news is that an assistive device does not need to be prescribed but it is medically necessary.
 In the past, a positive straight leg raise test supported by other criteria was generally a strong argument for a listing-level impairment.
-However, now, a straight leg raise test no longer carried the same weight and is merely another clinical sign without an assistive device.
+However, now, a straight leg raise test no longer carries the same weight and is merely another clinical sign without an assistive device.
 Physical examinations are needed to support the use of a cane or other listing criteria.